Camping Activities for Tweens

 Camping with tweens is a little different than camping with younger children.
 While little ones are easily distracted by coloring, butterflies, and goldfish crackers, tweens are a little more difficult to impress.
 After the initial excitement of getting to the campsite and setting up the tent (or camper) and gear wears off, it’s helpful to have some activities planned in advance to distract from the lack of electronics and comforts of home.

-Here are some activities I put together for our last camping trip, some old family favorites and some new ideas I found on Pinterest, to fend off the tween grumpies:
+Here are some activities I put together for our last camping trip, and some old family favorites to fend off the tween grumpies:

 - Hiking.
 A bit of pre‐planning in this area can be incredibly helpful.
 While the little ones are often content with a path to check out caterpillars, tweens are less content “walking to nowhere”.
 Choosing a campsite near some interesting features like caves, arches, bridges, and streams makes hiking more fun.
 Bonus points for anywhere kids can climb giant rocks.
 It’s always a hit.

 - Scavenger Hunt.
-This is an idea I found on Pinterest, (Scavenger Hunt Pin)and decided to try on our trip, with fantastic results.
-Since the pinned sheet was for younger kids, I made my own scavenger hunt for tweens using a combination of items from similar sheets as well as adding my own ideas.
+I made my own scavenger hunt for tweens using a combination of items from similar sheets as well as adding my own ideas.
 I brought along small inexpensive prizes like puzzles, balls, and masks for completing the sheet (which also served as entertainment back at the campsite!)
 We checked off the items instead of collecting them, since we didn’t want to disturb the area.

 We had children ranging from 6–12 on our trip, so I also created a coordinating easier list for the younger ones (both with my art, of course!
 I couldn’t resist adding my own touch.)
 I added my lists here as a freebie, click on the links to download and print the pdf scavenger hunts for tweens and young children.